David M. Brown: Military career

 Brown joined the U.S. Navy after his internship at the Medical University of South Carolina.
 Upon completion of flight surgeon training in 1984, Brown reported to the Navy Branch Hospital in Adak, Alaska, as Director of Medical Services.
 He was then assigned to Carrier Air Wing Fifteen which deployed aboard the aircraft carrier in the Western Pacific.
 In 1988, Brown became the only flight surgeon in a 10-year period to be chosen for pilot training.
 He was ultimately designated a Naval Aviator in 1990 at NAS Chase Field in Beeville, Texas, ranking number one in his class.
 Brown was then sent for training and carrier qualification in the A-6E Intruder.
 In 1991, he reported to the Naval Strike Warfare Center at NAS Fallon, Nevada, serving as a Strike Leader Attack Training Syllabus Instructor and a Contingency Cell Planning Officer.
 Brown was also qualified in the F/A-18 Hornet and deployed from Japan in 1992 aboard flying the A-6E with VA-115.
 In 1995, he reported to the U.S. Naval Test Pilot School at NAS Patuxent River, Maryland as their flight surgeon, where Brown also flew the T-38 Talon.

-Brown logged over 2,700 flight hours with 1,700 in high-performance military aircraft.
+Brown logged over 2,700 flight hours, with 1,700 in high-performance military aircraft.
 He was qualified as the first pilot in NASA T-38 aircraft and held a Federal Communications Commission (FCC) issued Technician Class amateur radio license with the call sign KC5ZTC.

+Brown also served as President of the International Association of Military Flight Surgeon Pilots, an associate fellow at the Aerospace Medical Association, and a member of the Society of U.S. Naval Flight Surgeons.